Here is a summary of what I have done so far, and – more importantly – what input I need from you now.

 After the first round is completed, I then cross–check the translated segments in Trados with the original ones, correcting any errors.
-This is sometimes called translation revision.
-After the first round, some translated sentences are still ordered in a “Croatian” or “German” style.
+This is sometimes called translation revision or bilingual checking.
+After the first round, some translated sentences still have some syntactical features or vocabulary choices that are too close to the source language.
 For example, quite a few Croatian sentences begin with the construction “Zbog toga” (lit.
 Because of that).
 This is comprehensible in English, but it sounds clumsy and unwieldy.
 While this is an obvious example, there are more subtle sentences that can pass through undetected.
-After this round, I send the text to the author to review.
-At this point, I stress that the author should focus on the precise translation of concepts, ideas and style: not on a literal, precise translation of every element in each sentence.

-Finally, assuming the text will be published for a wider audience, I do a final copyedit (lektura – typically in MS Word) of the translated text for consistency and remaining syntax issues.
-Ideally, I do this a week or more later as the break gives me a fresh view on the text.
-All the consistency issues that copyeditors focus on (e.g. -ize/-ise endings) can also be tackled at this stage.
+After you have have reviewed the text, I do a final copyedit with a focus on applying editorial style.
+I do this a week or more after the translation as the break gives me a fresh view on the text.
+All the consistency issues that copyeditors focus on (e.g. -ize/-ise endings) will be tackled at this stage.
 I use editing software: PerfectIt and The Editor’s Toolkit to ensure a high level of consistency.
-This is not achieved during the translation phase as it is impossible to focus on all the different levels of language at the same time.
-It can also be useful to have another round of copyediting, proofreading, or both, completed by someone else before final publication.
+This is not achieved during the translation phase.
+Why?
+Because it is impossible to focus on all the different levels of language at the same time.
+It helps to have another round of copyediting, proofreading, or both, completed by someone else before final publication.